 For documents about the primary care CPNP role, see resources at the CPNP-PC Corner.

 The competencies of CPNP-PCs are built upon nurse practitioner core and pediatric population competencies and are demonstrated through clinical practice, teaching, consultation, advocacy, and professional leadership activities.
-For an in-depth overview, see page 55 of Population-Focused Nurse Practitioner Competencies (PDF) published by NONPF (2013).
+Published by the American Association of Faculties of Nursing (AACN) in 2021, the updated Essentials: Core Competencies for Professional Nursing Education serve as a foundation.
+For an in-depth overview of pediatric competencies, see page 55 of Population-Focused Nurse Practitioner Competencies (PDF) published by NONPF (2013).

 CPNP-PCs assess, screen, evaluate, and diagnose children from birth through young adult to provide the full spectrum of primary care health services.
 They prescribe a comprehensive therapeutic treatment plan including pharmacological and non-pharmacological strategies, patient and family education, as well as referral to collaborative members of the health care team when indicated.

 CPNP-PCs provide pediatric primary care in a variety of health care settings including, but not limited to, private practice, ambulatory and outpatient clinics, school-based clinics, hospitals, and federally qualified health centers.